 Quantified Objective: Development of 850 units of 1,919 units affordable to special-needs, lower-income households to reduce displacement risk for these populations.
+Target 300 units in close proximity to services and transit, and 200 are in higher-income, predominantly single-family neighborhoods to promote mobility opportunities.

-Funding for Affordable Housing Development.
+Program H-17: Funding for Affordable Housing Development.
 Aggressively participate in available federal, state, and private nonprofit programs for the provision of affordable housing.
 Support affordable housing sponsors by continuing to provide funds to subsidize the production of affordable housing.
-Participate in tax credit and mortgage revenue bond programs that provide tax-exempt, low-cost financing to developers of projects making a portion of the units affordable.
+Participate in tax credit and mortgage revenue bond programs that provide tax-exempt, lowcost financing to developers of projects making a portion of the units affordable.
 Evaluate, and consider action as appropriate, the use of "boomerang" funds, an allocation of increased property tax from former redevelopment project areas, for affordable housing projects and programs.
 Monitor and support state and regional efforts to establish a permanent dedicated revenue source for affordable housing development.